ElektraInitiative/libelektra/src/plugins/dbus/README.md

 ## Dbus ##

 A preferred way to interconnect desktop applications and even embedded system applications on mobile devices running Linux is D-Bus.
-The idea of D-Bus accords to that of
-Elektra: to provide standards to let software work together more tightly.
-D-Bus provides a simple and lightweight IPC (Inter-Process Communication= system to be used within desktop systems.
+The idea of D-Bus accords to that of Elektra: to provide standards to let software work together more tightly.
+D-Bus provides a simple and lightweight IPC (Inter-Process Communication) system to be used within desktop systems.
 Next to RPC (Remote Procedure Call), which is not used in this plugin, it supports signals which can notify an arbitrary number of other applications about changes.
 Given software like a D-Bus library, notification itself is a rather easy task, but it involves additional library dependences.
 So it is the perfect task to be implemented as a plugin.
 The information about the channels to be used can be stored